-- draggable = bool (default: false) - drag_anchors = {} (default: {title=true, frame=false/true, body=true}) - drag_bound = 'frame' or 'body' (default: 'frame') - on_drag_begin = function() (default: nil) - on_drag_end = function(bool) (default: nil)
+- draggable = bool (default: false) - drag_anchors = {} (default: {title=true, frame=false/true, body=true}) - drag_bound = 'frame' or 'body' (default: 'frame') - on_drag_begin = function() (default: nil) - on_drag_end = function(success, new_frame) (default: nil)

 If draggable is set to true, then the above attributes come into play when the panel is dragged around the screen, either with the mouse or the keyboard. drag_anchors sets which parts of the panel can be clicked on with the left mouse button to start dragging.
 The frame is a drag anchor by default only if resizable (below) is false. drag_bound configures whether the frame of the panel (if any) can be dragged outside the containing parent's boundary.
 The body will never be draggable outside of the parent, but you can allow the frame to cross the boundary by setting drag_bound to 'body'.
 The boolean passed to the on_drag_end callback will be true if the drag was "successful" (i.e. not canceled) and false otherwise.
 Dragging can be canceled by right clicking while dragging with the mouse, hitting Esc (while dragging with the mouse or keyboard), or by calling Panel:setKeyboaredDragEnabled(false) (while dragging with the keyboard).

-'''

-• resizable = bool (default: false)

-'''
+If it is more convenient to do so, you can choose to override the panel:onDragBegin and/or the panel:onDragEnd methods instead of setting the on_drag_begin and/or on_drag_end attributes.

-- resize_anchors = {} (default: {t=false, l=true, r=true, b=true} - resize_min = {} (default: w and h from the frame, or {w=5, h=5}) - on_resize_begin = function() (default: nil) - on_resize_end = function(bool) (default: nil)
+- resizable = bool (default: false) - resize_anchors = {} (default: {t=false, l=true, r=true, b=true} - resize_min = {} (default: w and h from the frame, or {w=5, h=5}) - on_resize_begin = function() (default: nil) - on_resize_end = function(success, new_frame) (default: nil)

 If resizable is set to true, then the player can click the mouse on any edge specified in resize_anchors and drag the border to resize the window.
 If two adjacent edges are enabled as anchors, then the tile where they meet can be used to resize both edges at the same time.
 The minimum dimensions specified in resize_min (or inherited from frame are respected when resizing.
 The panel is also prevented from resizing beyond the boundaries of its parent.
 When the player clicks on a valid anchor, on_resize_begin() is called.
 The boolean passed to the on_resize_end callback will be true if the drag was "successful" (i.e. not canceled) and false otherwise.
-Dragging can be canceled by right clicking while resizing with the mouse, hitting Esc (while resizing with the mouse or keyboard), or by calling Panel:setKeyboardResizeEnabled(false) (while resizing with the keyboard).
+Dragging can be canceled by right clicking while resizing with the mouse, hitting Esc (while resizing with the keyboard), or by calling Panel:setKeyboardResizeEnabled(false) (while resizing with the keyboard).
+If it is more convenient to do so, you can choose to override the panel:onResizeEnd methods instead of setting the on_resize_begin and/or on_resize_end attributes.

-- autoarrange_subviews = bool (default: false) - autoarrange_gap = int (default: 0)
+• autoarrange_subviews = bool (default: false)

+• autoarrange_gap = int (default: 0)

 If autoarrange_subviews is set to true, the Panel will automatically handle subview layout.
 Subviews are laid out vertically according to their current height, with autoarrange_gap empty lines between subviews.
 This allows you to have widgets dynamically change height or become visible/hidden and you don't have to worry about recalculating subview positions.